Estikno/oxsh/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

-`oxsh` is a lightweight and customizable shell written in Rust, designed to offer a modern and efficient command line experience.
-This project aims to combine the robustness and safety features of Rust with the flexibility needed for a powerful shell environment.
-Whether you're a developer looking for a more efficient workflow or a system administrator in need of a reliable shell, oxsh is built to meet your needs with speed and stability.

-Key Features:
-* Performance: Leveraging Rust's performance capabilities for a fast and responsive shell.
-* Safety: Ensuring memory safety and reducing bugs with Rust's strong typing and ownership model.
-* Customizability: Easily configurable to fit your specific workflow and preferences.
+`oxsh` is a lightweight shell written in Rust, created with the objective of mastering the language and exploring its full capabilities.
+Having extensively used various shells and command-line tools, I often found myself curious about their inner workings.
+This project aims to demystify the complexities behind these tools.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>